Amman city guide: what to do + where to stay in Jordan’s captivating capital

 Habibah is the most famous place to try it in Amman, serving it fresh from enormous trays in the heart of downtown.
 Portions are sold by weight (1.75JOD for a quarter-kilo, which is plenty for 2 people sharing), and although there’s almost always a queue, it moves super quickly!

-You’ll often see the same words spelled a dozen different ways in Jordan— this is due to transliteration, the process of writing Arabic words using the English alphabet.
-Because certain Arabic sounds don’t have direct English equivalents, there’s no single standard system for spelling them.
+You’ll often see the same word spelled half a dozen different ways in Jordan.
+This is due to transliteration, the process of writing Arabic words using the English alphabet— because certain Arabic sounds don’t have direct English equivalents, there’s no standard system for spelling them and variations abound.

-Don’t get too hung up on Jebel vs Jabal or knafeh vs kunafa.
-You can safely assume that all these slight variations are referring to the same landmark, mountain… or even dessert!
+So, don’t get too hung up on jebel vs jabal or knafeh vs kunafa.
+You can safely assume that all these different spellings are referring to the SAME landmark, mountain… or even dessert!

-This tiny, free museum showcases a collection of vintage shop signs from across Jordan, offering a quirky and nostalgic look at the country’s visual history.
-It’s a quick visit (15min will be enough for most people), but surprisingly enjoyable and very easy to combine into a half-day spent exploring downtown.
+The tiny, free-to-visit Amman Signs Museum showcases a collection of vintage shop signs from across Jordan, offering a quirky and nostalgic look at the country’s visual history.
+It’s a quick visit (15min will be enough for most people), but surprisingly enjoyable and very easy to combine into a few hours spent exploring downtown.

 It’s not an essential stop for every itinerary, but if you’re interested in history, archaeology, or gaining deeper context before visiting sites like Jerash and Petra, check it out!
 Entry is 5JOD ($7USD), not included in the Jordan Pass.